mattbloem007/iboga.org/src/content/posts/2024-11-04-its-going-to-happen-with-or-without-us-thomas-kingsley-brown-makes-the-case-for-legal-ibogaine-treatment-clinics-in-the-united-states.md

   interested in researching ibogaine.
 He shares his own remarkable research results and makes a strong case for why ibogaine should be made legal in the United States. "
+audio: ""
+resources: []
 tags:
   - Research And Media
   - Home
-  - Books, Films, and More
+  - Library Books, Films, and More
 ---
 #### Links to the research papers mentioned in the video